rsdoiel/rsdoiel.github.io/blog/2020/08/15/Portable-Oberon-7.md

 ### Input0

-There are other input modules provided by Karl that are listed in the Oakwood guides.
+There are other input modules provided by Karl than are listed in the Oakwood guides.
 Basically these consist of lower level abstractions necessary to mask the vagaries of the host system.
-Generally I don't use them directly for basic text processing programs but in "SlowCat" I do need to use `Input0`. `Input0` provides one unexpected helpful procedure called "Time" which let's you read the epoch value provided by Unix.
+I don't often use `Input0` directly for basic text processing programs but in "SlowCat" I do need to use `Input0`. `Input0` provides an unexpectedly helpful procedure called "Time" which let's you read the epoch value provided by Unix.
 We are going to use this for creating a busy wait delay between displaying our lines of text.